alexcorremans/private-events/README.md

 # Private Events

 This is a 'proof of concept' web application that allows users to create private events and invite other users.
-You can try it out [here](https://sheltered-stream-45982.herokuapp.com/).

 It has the following features: